THE SMART OPTION SELLER

 Q: What kind of holding period are Lee's positions?

-A: Most of Lee's trades last between two to five month's time.
+A: Most of Lee's trades last between two to three month's time.

 Q: How can I sell an option without owning it?